ska-telescope/developer.skatelescope.org/src/tutorial/vault.rst

    make all # Deploy the minikube cluster

    make vault-deploy
-   make vault-ui-url # port forward to the local machine the Vault UI
+   make vault-ui-url # port forward the Vault UI to the local machine

-Verify that Vault was deployed properly and you can access it.
-If you close the shell, you will lose the port-forwarding that is giving you access to the UI.
+Verify that Vault was successfully deployed and that you can access it.
+It should be noted that if the shell is closed then the port-forwarding will be lost and so will the access to the UI.
 To regain it, simply run `make vault-ui-url` again.

-To log into the UI, simply use the token `root`.
+Log in to the UI by using the token `root`.

 Create test KV engine and configure Kubernetes cluster access
 -------------------------------------------------------------